Zero Hour - Chapter 1: Phoenix

 "Maybe then you'll get what I'm talking about.
 A body that never rots, that exists in perfect perpetuity...
 As a puppet I can repair myself over and over."

-His honey eyes bore into hers and Sakura felt more afraid now than she had during the entire course of their fight.
-This compliment, the way he was looking at her...
+His honey eyes bored into hers and Sakura felt more afraid now than she had during the entire course of their fight.
+This demented compliment, the way he was looking at her...

 "And if I want company, I just turn more people into puppets—if I think they're worthy.
 My collection isn't just about quantity; quality is just as important."